 The District is located in Northwest Washington, north of the City of Seattle and south of the City of Everett, in southwest Snohomish County.
 The District's customers are predominantly residential, so the financial health of the residents living within the District, as opposed to those working within the District, has the most impact on the District's economic outlook.
 An indication that the local economy continues to grow is the consistent increase of median household income for Snohomish County residents.
-Continuing economic growth has catapulted Snohomish County's median household income over the last 5 years averaging 5.9% growth year over year.
-Based on projections published by the Office of Financial Management, the median household income stands at \$83,172 in 2018.
+Continuing economic growth has catapulted Snohomish County's median household income over the last 5 years averaging 4.6% growth year over year.
+Based on projections published by the Office of Financial Management, the median household income stands at \$85,758 in 2019.

 The largest sectors of employment in Snohomish County are aerospace, construction, and trade/transport/utility.
 Boeing, the aircraft manufacturing company, is by far the county's largest employer.
-With roughly 35,000 employees, it employs approximately 8.4% of the workforce in the County.
+With roughly 35,000 employees, it employs approximately 8.1% of the workforce in the County.
 The second largest employer is the Providence Regional Medical Center with roughly 4,900 employees.

-According to the Washington State Employment Security Department, the December 2018 unemployment rate for Snohomish County stood at 3.6%.
-The only county in the State with a lower unemployment rate was King County, reporting 3.4%.
-By comparison, the State of Washington unemployment rate was 4.5% and the U.S. rate was 3.9%.
+According to the Washington State Employment Security Department, the December 2019 unemployment rate for Snohomish County stood at 2.4%.
+By comparison, King County reported an unemployment rate of 2.5%.
+By comparison, the State of Washington unemployment rate was 4.0% and the U.S. rate was 3.5%.